ysyk2021/the-art-of-effective-meetings-how-to-run-successful-and-productive-meetings-at-work/src/chapter-2-2.md

-Chapter 2: Defining Effective Meetings - Understanding the Science Behind Productive Meetings
+Understanding the Science Behind Productive Meetings
 =============================================================================================

 The art of running effective meetings is grounded in science.
 In this chapter, we'll explore the research behind productive meetings and how it can inform our meeting practices.